Imagination-Media/frontend-test-v2/README.md

 Requirements for the test are the use of scss, react, redux (you can use redux toolkit), the techniques used in the project will be evaluated.
 It is allowed to research on web and to use any frameworks.

-The endpoint to get the product list is available here: https://5f8df37c4c15c40016a1e46d.mockapi.io/api/v1/products

 ## Details about the test/prototype

 Full resource: https://www.figma.com/file/uTmmvoFOeq3Gfe96Aa77f7/Front-end-Test?node-id=1%3A871